 Mark your calendars.
 Every year from October 15 to December 7 you are allowed to make changes and switch plans.
 This is a great opportunity to review your coverage to make sure it still works for you.

-Is Medicare Advantage just a tad too much?
-January 1 to March 31 you have a one-time opportunity to change plans.
-That means you may elect to move to another Medicare Advantage plan, or you may cancel your plan to return to your Original Medicare plan.
+An enrollment period specifically for Medicare Advantage members.
+From January 1 to March 31 you have a one-time opportunity to change plans.
+That means you may elect to move to another Medicare Advantage plan, or you may cancel your plan to return to Original Medicare.
 You may also add Part D during this period for prescription drug coverage (if it isn’t included on your Advantage plan).
 Remember that this is a one-time per year plan change.

 SPECIAL ENROLLMENT PERIODS